Chesterfield Town Board

 A new and independent Chesterfield Town Board has been set up to oversee how and where the funding should be spent, in consultation with local people.

-In line with Government guidance, Chesterfield Borough Council will act as the accountable body for the funding, but the new board members will decide how the £19.5m worth of endowment-style funding is invested over 10 years.
+In line with Government guidance, Chesterfield Borough Council was asked to act as the accountable body for the funding, with the board members making decisions on the priorities for how to use will decide how the £20m worth of endowment-style funding over ten years.

 What happens next?